Raising awareness of Melioidosis

 Posters showing how to [1] look for B. pseudomallei colonies on agar plates, [2] identify B. pseudomallei and [3] perform drug susceptibility tests.
 Please click on pictures to get PDFs.

-To read "melioidosis" at Nature Review Disease Primers 2018.
+" Burkholderia pseudomallei and melioidosis" at Nat Rev Microbiol 2023.
 Here is the link to a read-only version for those without a subscription.

 |